 - Atlanta IP Inn of Court

-- Reducing the Scope of Patent Protection and Incentives for Innovation Through Unfair Application of Prosecution History Estoppel and the Recapture Rule.
+- Author, Reducing the Scope of Patent Protection and Incentives for Innovation Through Unfair Application of Prosecution History Estoppel and the Recapture Rule.
 10 Geo.
 Mason L. Rev. 595 (2002).
 This article was a finalist for the best student article in the 2002-03 year.

 - “What You Should Know About Patents and Developments in the Law”, The World of Wipes International Conference, Atlanta, Georgia, June 14-16, 2011